QubesOS/qubes-posts/2024-09-XX-novacustom-v56-series-qubes-certified.md

 The configuration options required for Qubes certification are detailed below.

 ### Screen size

 - Certified: 16 inch model (V560TU)
 - The 14-inch model (V540TU) is not currently certified.

 ### Screen resolution

 - Certified: Full HD+ (1920 x 1200)
 - The Q-HD+ (2560 x 1600) option is not currently certified.

 ### Processor and graphics

 - Certified: Intel Core Ultra 5 Processor 125H + Intel Arc iGPU with AI Boost
 - Certified: Intel Core Ultra 7 Processor 155H + Intel Arc iGPU with AI Boost
 - The Nvidia discrete GPU options are not currently certified.

 ### Memory

 - Certified: Any configuration with at least 16 GB of memory

 ### Storage

 - Certified: Any of the available options in this section

 ### Personalisation

 - This section is merely cosmetic and therefore does not affect certification.

 ### Firmware options

-- Qubes OS currently does not support UEFI secure boot.
+- Qubes OS does not currently support UEFI secure boot.
 - Keeping up-to-date with firmware updates is merely an email notification service and therefore does not affect certification.
 - Deploying coreboot+Heads does not affect certification.
 - Disabling Intel Management Engine (HAP disabling) does not affect certification.

 ### Operating system

 - Certified: Qubes OS 4.2.3 or newer (within Release 4).
 - Releases older than 4.2.3 are not certified.
 - You may choose either to have NovaCustom preinstall Qubes OS for you, or you may choose to install Qubes OS yourself.
-This choice does not affect Qubes certification.
+This choice does not affect certification.

 ### WiFi and Bluetooth

 - Certified: Any of the available options in this section

 ## Disclaimers